Gigaspaces/xap-docs/site/content/xap/12.2/admin/network-multi-nic.markdown

 To apply this configuration easily, the `XAP_NIC_ADDRESS` variable can be passed at the **script level** of each node startup, before the call to `setenv`, thus overriding the default value set for this property in the `setenv` script.

-{{% note %}}

-{{% align center %}}
-The following procedure explains the general configuration process required to test and configure the Multi-NIC settings in XAP.
-**Please refer to these sections only if the out-of-the-box settings fail to work**.
-{{% /align %}}

-{{% /note %}}

-{{% warning %}}
+{{% warning "Important"%}}
 Make sure your network and machines running XAP are configured to have multicast enabled.
-See the [Multicast Configuration](./network-multicast.html) section for details on how to enable multicast.
+Refer to [Multicast Configuration](./network-multicast.html) for details on how to enable multicast.
 {{%/warning%}}

 # Configuring XAP for Multiple NICs

+{{% note "Note"%}}
+This procedure lists the general configuration process steps that are required to test and configure the Multi-NIC settings in XAP. **Refer to these sections only if the out-of-the-box settings fail to work**.
+{{% /note %}}

 1. [Viewing the network interface information](./network-multi-nic-advanced.html#1) (optional)
 1. [Specifying a network card to bind the lookup service](./network-multi-nic-advanced.html#2)